Chapter 1

 After weighing things up, he checked the back of the small book and it said 'based on a true story'.
 There was a picture of the author on the back.
 She was clearly Somali with her frazzled hair out and a dark strip above her lip.

-'Why was she smiling?' he asked himself.
+'Why is she smiling?' he asked himself.

 Xemi decided that he disliked her and the book.
 He was only vaguely aware of this sense that he had, a reflex rather, an instinct, possibly, of her being a traitor for exposing things about Somali culture, things he didn't even know existed.
 He also decided that he believed her and thought of the trip to the dentist his younger sister had taken just a few weeks prior.
 A similar age as the girl in the book and she came out wincing as she walked out, holding their father's hand…